APImetrics/APIM-Platform-API-Samples/README.md

 APImetrics's API provides developers with:

-    A RESTful API to enable DIY control and oversight of APIs, apps, and developers API Key and OAuth 1 and 2 support
+    A RESTful API to enable DIY control and monitoring of yuour production APIs API Key and OAuth 1 and 2 support
-    Out-of-the-box policies for functionality that you would rather not code yourself (like quotas, transformations, response caching, etc.)
-    APIs and scripting support for functionality that you would rather innovate and code yourself The ability to share your work with other developers, and to reuse it across your own projects, by exposing it as APIs that you own and control
+    APIs and scripting support for functionality that you would rather innovate and code yourself The ability to share your work with other developers, and to reuse it across your own projects
-    Scalable, managed test and prod environments with operational analytics

 #Getting started